This post may contain affiliate links – full disclosure – read here

-Labeling honey jars is a common topic of much discussion in the beekeeping community.
-Many beekeepers enjoy selling their excess honey crop.
+After all the hard work done by the bees and the beekeeper, it’s time to package your honey harvest.
+Labeling honey correctly is important if you hope to sell the excess harvest.
 This is a good way to recoup some of the expenses of maintaining beehives.
-Harvesting honey from the beehive is the first step of the process.
-But, before you can sell those jars of honey, you need to learn the ins and outs of labeling honey.
+But, before you can sell those jars of honey, you need to learn the ins and outs of how to label honey legally.

 If you are receiving money for your honey, you must have a label.
 In most regions, that is the law.

 Beyond being legal, having a proper honey label is a show of respect.
 Respect for the bees, the beekeeper and the lucky consumer who will enjoy the end product.